smita78/roscopter/README edit.md

 ROScopter
 =========

 This repository contains the ROS packages associated with flying a multirotor on the [ROSflight](http://rosflight.org) autopilot stack.
-The `roscopter` ROS package contains a high-level multirotor autopilot while the `roscopter_sim` package is used for simulation.
+The `roscopter` ROS package contains a high-level multirotor autopilot while the `ROScopter_sim` package is used for simulation.

 View Wiki for detailed step by step setup instructions